LiquidFun/Aceth/README.md

 **Note that without creating maps you won't be able to create a new game**
 ```

+If you have a wonky color scheme in your terminal like I do where red is yellow, blue is gray and yellow is dark purple then you can use `tput init` to reset the color scheme, which makes the game colors accurate again.

 Alternatively just compile the `src/main.cpp` and `src/MapGenerator.cpp` files and place the executables in the cloned folder so it has access to the `saves` and `data` folders.

 # Guide

 If you do actually want to try it out, here is a short guide:
-during the first levels it's advisable to explore a lot and find treasure chests `C` which contain
+during the first levels it's advisable to explore a lot and find treasure chests (`C`) which contain
 money and items.
-Explore all caves `c` and houses especially `h`.
+Explore all caves (`c`) and houses especially (`h`).
 In the caves there are a lot of chests,
 be careful of stronger monsters though.
-In the houses there are potion shops `p` and item shops `S`.
+In the houses there are potion shops (`p`) and item shops (`S`).
 Definitely check them out and buy potions frequently.
 Try to fight easy monsters without dying, use
-`h`, `j` and `k` for help in finding what monster you are facing.
+(`h`), (`j`) and (`k`) for help in finding what monster you are facing.
 Remember to equip better items as soon
-as you get them with `i`.
+as you get them by pressing (`i`).

-# Gems found in the code
+# Funny code I found while looking at the project

 As mentioned previously the code is awful.
 I appreciate it as a reminder of how much I have improved during the years.